arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The '**Inputs**' define variables that will capture the data that comes from the Arduino IoT Cloud through the local Arduino sketch to Opta™ PLC main program runtime.
 It is the compilation of variables that the Arduino IoT Cloud will send accordingly.

 Subsequently, the user programmable LED will be controlled via Arduino IoT Cloud dashboard.
-It will emit Blue light and to use the LED, we will need to define a variable so that it can be assigned later to update state according to LED state.
+We will define a variable so that it can be assigned later to update LED state variable accordingly.

 ![PLC IDE - Shared inputs](assets/plc-ide-shared-variable-input.png)